 Here are just a few ways you can easily convert Teach Starter resources into digital fun (these examples were provided to us by miss_smartiepants) The best thing about this is that you can ask the students to record what they are thinking during each activity:

 Transform worksheets into an engaging digital resource.
 When you are in the SeeSaw app, you can simply upload a PDF file of a worksheet or activity from your iCloud Drive.
 Simple.
 Students then use the drawing tool.
 Alternatively, you could take a screenshot of our resources and add it as a photo into the Seesaw app.

 For example, as students sort by nouns, verbs, and adjectives, get them to record themselves putting each of the words into sentences.
 This can then be shared with their parents to celebrate successes.

 You can also create activities and record the instructions linked to that activity for students to use in self-directed learning!
 With so many different tools you can differentiate the activities to cater to the varying levels in your class.
 Your students are able to stop, start and replay the instructions as they need!

 Save on Printing Using the Seesaw App

-Let’s face it, photocopying copious amounts of worksheets is not great for the environment, plus, don’t even mention the line up in the mornings and all the jamming the photocopy likes to do.
-The Seesaw app has the perfect solution.
-Simply utilise the drawing tool!
+Let’s face it, photocopying copious amounts of worksheets is not great for the environment, plus, don’t even mention the lineup in the mornings and all the jamming the photocopier likes to do.
+The Seesaw app has the perfect solution: The drawing tool!